James Cook: Cross-cultural exchanges

 Several Polynesians joined Cook's expeditions as ship guests.
 Tupaia advised Banks on Polynesian culture and explained Polynesian navigational methods to Cook, helping him make a chart of South Pacific islands.
 Mai, in his two years in England, became a celebrity and an unofficial cultural ambassador for his homeland.
 On his return to the Tahitian islands he attempted to spread knowledge of England.

 Cook and his officers attended Polynesian ceremonies and sacred rituals while Polynesians, in turn, occasionally observed and participated in the British religious services and burials.
-When one crew member died in Hawaii the Hawaiian priests agreed that he should be buried in their local shrine and they turned the funeral into as cross-cultural ritual.
+When one crew member died in Hawaii, the Hawaiian priests agreed that he should be buried in their local shrine, and they turned the funeral into a cross-cultural ritual.
 After Cook's death, his memory and physical remains were incorporated into Hawaiian rituals for decades.

 Many Polynesians became friends or lovers with their visitors, and some crew members attempted desertion to be with their Polynesian lovers.
 Cook entered into ceremonial friendships with Polynesian chiefs for practical reasons but also developed emotional attachments to some of them.

 European knowledge of the indigenous cultures of the Pacific region increased with the publication of accounts of the voyages.
-These accounts were popular but spread some misconceptions about indigenous peoples.
+These accounts were popular, but spread some misconceptions about indigenous peoples.
 (Note: The official account of the first voyage was one of the ten most borrowed books in British libraries in the late 18th century.
 The official account of the third voyage sold out within three days and was followed by numerous cheap and abridged editions.)
 The art of the voyages also proved popular, many works being reproduced in cheap editions and as book illustrations.
 The artists strove for scientific accuracy but sometimes distorted actual events and fostered a particularly European vision of the Pacific and its cultures.